 Years before fruiting:

-seed surrounded by a wood-like husk.
-Peach and Nectarine
+and slightly aromatic.
+The large, oval, red-brown seed is surrounded by a wood-like husk.
+Peach

-cultivars are divided into freestone and clingstone, depending
+and Nectarine cultivars are divided into freestone, semi-freestone, and clingstone, depending

-on whether the flesh clings to the seed husk.
+on how easily the flesh separates from the seed husk.

 Months for fruit to ripen:

-fruity fragrance.
-If it does not have the right scent, leave it on the
+yielding, and have a strong fruity fragrance.
+If a fruit does not have the right scent, leave

 Storage after harvest: